 - Fine: A monetary sanction issued in the form of a charge to a student account or a deduction from the Residential Life and Housing damage deposit.
 Fines are most commonly issued for violations of life safety policies or failure to follow college procedures.

-- Persona Non Gratis: A student is prohibited from entering a specific building on campus for a specific amount of time due to interference with the community.
+- Persona Non Gratis: Prohibiting entry into a specific building on campus for a specific amount of time due to interference with the community.

 Reprieve from Sanctions

-The college encourages bystander intervention and proactive action such as seeking medical assistance when a student's health and safety may be in jeopardy, including when the danger arises due to the abuse of alcohol.
-The college desires to acknowledge behaviors that demonstrate care and concern for the members of our community.
-Accordingly, the college reserves the right to provide a reprieve from discipline to a student or group of students who exhibit responsible, proactive behavior in an effort to ensure their own or another student’s health and safety during an incident or situation that involves a violation of the college's policies relating to consumption of alcohol.
-Students involved in such circumstances should still expect to meet with college professionals to discuss the situation and any concerning behaviors.
-A reprieve from sanctions will only be granted by the college when the circumstances so warrant.
-Generally, the college will not grant reprieve if the conduct and behavior in question include acts of violence, vandalism, or result in harm to others.
+CC encourages bystander intervention and proactive action such as seeking medical assistance when a student's health and safety may be in jeopardy, including when the danger arises due to the abuse of alcohol.
+CC desires to acknowledge behaviors that demonstrate care and concern for the members of our community.
+Accordingly, CC reserves the right to provide a reprieve from discipline to a student or group of students who exhibit responsible, proactive behavior in an effort to ensure their own or another student’s health and safety during an incident or situation that involves a violation of CC’s policies relating to consumption of alcohol.
+Students involved in such circumstances should still expect to meet with CC professionals to discuss the situation and any concerning behaviors.
+A reprieve from sanctions will only be granted by CC when the circumstances so warrant.
+Generally, CC will not grant reprieve if the conduct and behavior in question include acts of violence, vandalism, or result in harm to others.

-As necessary, Colorado College reserves the right to initiate a complaint, to serve as complainant, and to initiate conduct proceedings without a formal complaint by the victim of misconduct.
+As necessary, Colorado College reserves the right to initiate a complaint, to serve as complainant, and to initiate conduct proceedings without receiving a formal complaint by a victim or community member.